Does the rift between the mayor and city manager matter?

 What we’re talking about

-A man who barged into Sisters Gourmet Deli in Monument Square and screamed that all the workers are “going to tell” has been charged with interference with constitutional rights, which police consider a hate crime.
+A man who barged into Sisters Gourmet Deli in Monument Square and screamed that all the workers are “going to hell” has been charged with interference with constitutional rights, which police consider a hate crime.
 The screaming fit, which the deli posted on Facebook in the form of security camera footage, took place on Saturday, but the charges were just announced today.
 Jesse James Taylor, 37, was also charged with criminal mischief and disorderly conduct, the latter of which he pleaded guilty to and was sentenced to five days in jail.

 Two children were infected with MRSA at a local day camp.
 Maine Public’s Patty Wight reports that it remains unclear where the kids contracted the skin infection, but the day camp cleaned its communal spaces for two days as a precaution.